 John Meyer, analyst at SP Angel, tells CNBC describes the new CEO of BHP as the Alex Ferguson of the mining world based on his Glaswegian background.

-Steve Sedgwick takes you through the European market open where stocks have come in lower ahead of the euro zone meeting.
+Karen Tso takes you through the European market open, where stocks are in slightly higher.

 Steve Sedgwick takes you through the European market open where stocks have come in mixed.

 Guy Foster, group strategist at Brewin Dolphin, tells CNBC that he does look at the market from a seasonality trend.

 Andrew Sentance, senior economic advisor for PwC and Steve Sedgwick debate whether people are benefitting from low interest rates.

 Henry Dixon, fund manager at Matterley Asset Management, tells CNBC that in a low growth world investors have to go with the corporates with the cash.